Exact Minimax Optimality of Spectral Methods in Phase Synchronization and Orthogonal Group Synchronization: Orthogonal Group Synchronization

 \section{Orthogonal Group Synchronization}

-In this section, we are going to extend our analysis to matrix synchronizations where the quantities of interest are orthogonal matrices instead of phases.
+In this section, we will extend our analysis to matrix synchronizations where the quantities of interest are orthogonal matrices instead of phases.
 The orthogonal group synchronization problem has been briefly introduced in Section \ref{sec:intro}.
 Here we provide more details about the problem.